In the first part of 2018, with the first major updates Windows 10, Microsoft intends to withdraw HomeGroup functionality from this operating system.

 - Classic "Share" - Allows sharing of devices (printer, scanner, etc.) and files in the LAN.

 - Microsoft Account - using the Microsoft account for sharing on synchronized applications (like the Mail application)

-The announcement is made on the official Microsoft blog and dreams Windows 10 users who will download their Windows 10 installation archive after the March 2018 update.
+The announcement is made on the official blog of Microsoft and dreams of users Windows 10 who will download their installation archive Windows 10, after the March 2018 update.